My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-This cashew-free vegan alfredo is oil-free, gluten-free, and made with creamy, steamed cauliflower.
-Impossibly delicious to be so healthy.
+This healthy vegan Alfredo sauce contains no cashews, is cheesy, lusciously creamy, and surprisingly light!
+It's oil-free, gluten-free, and made with creamy, steamed cauliflower.
+It truly is impossibly delicious to be so healthy.
 Ready in 30 minutes!

 Servings: 8 servings